-The Alarm memory is an important feature of the Alarm where even if the house is unoccupied during an alarm condition it warns the homeowner that the Alarm has previously detected Fire or CO gas and been in alarm.
+The Alarm memory is an important feature of the Alarm where even if the house is unoccupied during an alarm condition it warns the homeowner that the Alarm has previously detected Fire or CO gas and alarmed.
 It is particularly useful in the case of CO leakages which may have occurred when the owner is away from the property - for example, CO leaking from a faulty boiler operating on a timer.
 The memory feature also helps identify the unit and event type which has previously triggered an entire alarm system, which can also very helpful after the entire alarm system has gone into alarm and then stopped, for no obvious reason.

-Once the source Alarm has been identified, appropriate action can be taken e.g. In the case of a CO alarm event in memory, investigate any potential sources of CO leaks, or in the case of a fire alarm event in memory, investigate the cause of nuisance / false alarms by ensuring kitchen or bathroom doors are kept closed to prevent very hot air or steam from cookers / showers reaching the heat sensor on the Alarm, locate the Alarm further away from the source of steam or condensation, replace the Alarm if it is thought to be defective or remove the unit in the short term.
+Once the source Alarm has been identified, appropriate action can be taken e.g. In the case of a CO alarm event in memory, investigate any potential sources of CO leaks.
+In the case of a fire alarm event in memory, investigate the cause of nuisance / false alarms by ensuring kitchen or bathroom doors are kept closed to prevent very hot air or steam from cookers / showers reaching the sensor in the Alarm.
+Locate the Alarm further away from the source of steam or condensation and/or replace the Alarm if it is thought to be defective.